JacobOToole/Chess/README.md

 A rudimentary chess application with a rules-complete GUI and a planned UCI-compatible engine.

 **Status:** GUI is fully playable with all chess rules implemented.
-The engine is currently scaffolded as a separate binary but cannot play moves.
+Playable against local engine with best move parsed from uci output and played on board.
+The custom engine is currently scaffolded as a separate binary but cannot play moves yet, however the engine process is complete and working.

 ## Features